DAILY QUIET TIME Pastor A. W. Weckeman (Revised 4/15/21)

 “The Source of Spiritual Strength”

-In lesson number one we learned when we were “born again” we exited Adam’s family and entered God’s family.
-Upon salvation we did not merely come to a new understanding of God; we became His children!
+In lesson number one, we learned when we were “born again,” we exited Adam’s family and entered God’s family.
+Upon salvation, we did not merely come to a new understanding of God; we became His children!
+“Wherefore come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing; and I will receive you, And will be a Father unto you, and ye shall be my sons and daughters, saith the Lord Almighty.
+(2 Cor.
+6:17-18).
 Not only redeemed by God – but supernaturally RELATED to God.

 What do we mean by quiet time?